Ada Goodrich Freer: W. T. Stead and Borderland

 Campaigning journalist William Thomas Stead had become increasingly interested in spiritualism in the 1890s.
 In 1893 he founded a spiritualist quarterly, called Borderland, in which he gave full play to his interest in psychical research.
 The focus of the publication was on spiritualism and psychical research, mainly from a supportive point of view.
 The magazine appeared quarterly, priced 1/6.
 As with the Review of Reviews, Stead was both proprietor and editor.
 He employed Freer as assistant editor: she was also a substantial contributor under her usual pseudonym "Miss X".
 Stead claimed that he was in the habit of communicating with Freer by telepathy and automatic writing.
 The magazine ceased publication in October 1897.

 Clandon House

 Freer was involved in the investigation of the Clandon House haunting in 1895, funded by the Marquess of Bute.
 It was alleged that she reported the stories of the domestic staff rather than her own observations.

 Second sight

 Freer was commissioned by the SPR in 1894, on the recommendation of F.W.H.
 Myers, to conduct an enquiry into second sight in the Hebrides in 1894-5, again funded by the Marquess of Bute.
 Much of her report was taken from Hebridean folklore collector Fr.
 Allan MacDonald of Eriskay, whom she met on her second visit in 1895.
-She published reports under own name, in the journal Folklore and elsewhere, but concealed the extent of her dependence on MacDonald's material.
+She published reports under own name, in the journal Folklore and elsewhere, but concealed the extent of her outright plagiarism from Fr.
+MacDonald's research notebooks, which has since been documented and exposed by John Lorne Campbell.